surftrips.co

 Frequently asked

-Playa La Entrada is a beach break suited for intermediate to advanced surfers.
+Playa La Entrada is a beach bottom, slow beach peaks with occasional tube sections at high tide, break suited for intermediate through advanced surfers.

 Playa La Entrada